 - Partners, associates and staff of Willkie for business development, client relations and marketing purposes.

-- In cases of onward transfer to third parties of Personal Data of EU individuals received under the EU-US Privacy Shield, Willkie may potentially be held liable, as set out in the EU-U.S. Privacy Shield Framework.
+- In cases of onward transfer to third parties of Personal Data of EU individuals received under the EU-US Privacy Shield and the Swiss-U.S. Privacy Shield Framework, Willkie may potentially be held liable, as set out in the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework.

 How Can You Exercise Your Rights?